phaag/nfdump/README.md

 "sfcapd includes sFlow(TM) code, freely available from https://github.com/sflow/sflowtool.

 __nfpcapd__ - pcap to netflow collector daemon
-nfpcapd listens on a network interface, or reads precollected pcap traffic and stores flow records into nfcapd comaptible files.
+nfpcapd listens on a network interface, or reads precollected pcap traffic.
+It either stores locally flow records into nfcapd comaptible files or sends the flows to a remote nfcapd collector.
 It is nfcapd's companion to convert traffic directly into nfdump records.

 __geolookup__ - Geo location lookup program.
 geolookup converts Maxmind's .csv files into the nfdump vector DB.
 The